ComScore

 This quaint town is tucked away off San Marcos Pass about 45 minutes northeast of Santa Barbara but feels like you have stepped back in time.
 Quaint shops and cafes line the streets along with some of the best privately owned wine tasting rooms.
 Check out Liquid Farm or old favorites like Dragonette, Blair Fox or Roblar (just outside of town) to name a few.

-Try the pizza or pasta at Nella Kitchen & Bar, or Bar Le Cote (sister of Michelin-starred Bell’s in Los Alamos.)
+Try the pizza or pasta at Nella Kitchen & Bar, or Bar Le Côte (sister of Michelin-starred Bell’s in Los Alamos.)
 Here you’ll find crudo, veggie paella, olive oil cake and the peel and eat shrimp for happy hour is an exceptionally good deal for only $12.
 They also offer many local wines by the glass from the surrounding region so it’s a wine tasting-win-win.

+Winter is high season in the high desert, and PureWow assistant commerce editor Natalie LaBarbera knows why, after a recent December trip, when she stayed at the Thompson Palm Springs.
+"I loved that the weather is nice enough even in december to lounge by the pool while admiring the stunning desert scenery," she says.
 Every year in February, mid-century modern design buffs from around the globe flock to Palm Springs to bask in the winter sun amid the San Jacinto Mountains, but more importantly, to celebrate an obsession with the mid-20th century period of architecture and design during Modernism Week.
 This includes an onslaught of parties, events, lectures and exclusive home tours—including Frank Sinatra’s old house designed by E. Stuart Williams—in the efforts to continue preservation and education.
 Every other year, it's followed by Desert X, the biennial exhibit of large scale installations throughout the desert.
 In the summer, it’s time to hit the pools and cocktail bars to cool down from the heat.
 Brunch on challah French toast at the Colony Club and check out the elevated comfort fare at 1501 Uptown Gastropub.

-- Distance from LA: 2 hours
+• Distance from LA: 2 hours

-- Why We Love It: island getaway, easily accessible
+• Why We Love It: island getaway, easily accessible

-- Where to Stay: Hotel Metropole (from $292/night, sleeps 2), Bellanca Hotel (from $366/night, sleeps 2)
+• Where to Stay: Hotel Metropole (from $242/night, sleeps 2), Bellanca Hotel (from $149/night, sleeps 2)

 Hope on the Catalina Express shuttle craft from San Pedro or Long Beach and after an hour-long ferry ride, you're at Catalina Island, the little islet 22 miles off the coast that's equal parts pampering and rugged nature.
 If you are totally into the anti-civilization mindset, you can rent a kayak from Descanso Beach Ocean Sports and paddle yourself to some isolated primitive campsite for an overnight stay (there are also campsites available) to really enjoy the 88 percent of the island that's held in undeveloped glory by the Catalina Island Conservancy.
 (And don't worry, you can also just rent a kayak or other beach toys for an hour or so and then head back home.)